msychalice/leetcode/README.md

 	push the new element to stackPush
 	move all the elements back from stackPush to stackPop
 ```
+See code for an optimized solution that can reduce the time complexity of Push operation from O(n) to O(1).

 ## 278. First Bad Version
 Typical binary search problem.